On independent sets in random graphs: Introduction and Results

+Subsequently to~\cite{AchCoOg}, it was shown in~\cite{MRT} that in many random CSPs the threshold for the shattering of the solution space into exponentially small components coincides asymptotically with the \emph{reconstruction threshold}.
+Roughly speaking, the reconstruction threshold marks the onset of long-range correlations in the Gibbs measure.
+More precisely, it is shown in~\cite{MRT} that for a class of `symmetric' random CSPs the reconstruction threshold derives from the corresponding threshold on random trees, and that it happens to coincide with the shattering threshold.
+Our \Thm~\ref{theorem:shattering} determines the threshold for shattering in the independent set problem in random graphs.
+Furthermore, Bhatnagar, Sly, and Tetali~\cite{BST10} recently studied the reconstruction problem for the independent set problem on $k$-regular trees.
+It would be most interesting to obtain a result similar to~\cite{MRT}, namely that the reconstruction threshold on the $G(n,m)$ random graph is given by the reconstruction threshold on trees and that it coincides with the shattering threshold from \Thm~\ref{theorem:shattering}.

-The work that is most closely related to ours is a remarkable paper of Jerrum~\cite{jerrum-planted}, who studied the metropolis process on random graphs $G(n,m)$ with average degree $d=2m/n>n^{2/3}$.
-The main result is that \whp\ \emph{there exists} an initial state from which the expected time for the metropolis process to find an independent set of size $(1+\eps)\frac{\ln d}d\cdot n$ is superpolynomial.
-This is quite a non-trivial achievement, as it is a result about the \emph{inital} steps of the process where the states might potentially follow a very different distribution than the stationary distribution.
+The work that is perhaps most closely related to ours is a remarkable paper of Jerrum~\cite{jerrum-planted}, who studied the Metropolis process on random graphs $G(n,m)$ with average degree $d=2m/n>n^{2/3}$.
+The main result is that \whp\ \emph{there exists} an initial state from which the expected time for the Metropolis process to find an independent set of size $(1+\eps)\frac{\ln d}d\cdot n$ is superpolynomial.
+This is quite a non-trivial achievement, as it is a result about the \emph{initial} steps of the process where the states might potentially follow a very different distribution than the stationary distribution.
 The proof of this fact is via a concept called `gateways', which is somewhat reminiscent of the expandability property in the present work.
 However, Jerrum's proof hinges upon the fact that the number of independent sets of size $k\sim(1+\eps)\frac{\ln d}d\cdot n$ is concentrated about its mean.
-The arguments from the present work can be used to extend Jerrum's result to the sparse case, where the expected time until a large independent set is found is fully exponential in $n$ \whp, via \Thm~\ref{thrm:transfer-theorem} below.
-(Instead of showing this, we chose to present \Cor~\ref{cor:MixingTimeBound}, which just yields a bound on the mixing time of the Metropolis process.)
+The techniques from the present work (particularly \Thm~\ref{thrm:transfer-theorem} below) can be used to extend Jerrum's result to the sparse case quite easily, showing that the expected time until a large independent set is found is fully exponential in $n$ \whp\ Yet as also pointed out in~\cite{jerrum-planted}, an unsatisfactory aspect of this type of result is that it only shows that \emph{there exists} a `bad' initial state, while it seems natural to conjecture that indeed most specific initial states (such as the empty set) are `bad'.
+Since we are currently unable to establish such a stronger statement, we will confine ourselves to proving an exponential lower bound on the mixing time (\Cor~\ref{cor:MixingTimeBound}).

 For \emph{extremely} sparse random graphs, namely $d<\eul\approx2.718$, finding a maximum independent set in $G(n,m)$ is easy.
 More specifically, the greedy matching algorithm of Karp and Sipser~\cite{KarpSipser} can easily be adapted so that it yields a maximum independent set \whp\ But this approach does not generalize to average degrees $d>\eul$ (see, however, \cite{Gamarnik} for a particular type of weighted independent sets).